 For small businesses, there are many benefits to using cloud storage: it enables you to access your files wherever you are, you can manage whom they’re shared with, and multiple users can edit them.
 Contrary to the concerns that many people have, it’s also a secure, safe, and cost-efficient option.

-If you are ready to start uploading your files to the cloud, check out our guide on how to choose a cloud storage and backup provider.
-You can get set up in the cloud in no time.
+If you are ready to start uploading your files to the cloud, check out our guide on how to choose a cloud storage and backup provider, and our feature outlining why cloud computing is perfect for small businesses.